 While fish is most notorious for providing omega-3 fatty acids, let's face it, most kids are not eating fish high in omega-3s (like salmon) two days a week.
 And that's how other foods, like walnuts, can help.

-Using walnuts in recipes is an easy way to get more omega-3 into your child's diet.
+Using walnuts in recipes is an easy way to get more omega-3 into your diet.
 In fact, walnuts are the only nut that offers a significant amount of the plant-based omega-3 ALA.

 How to Store Homemade Pesto